-Benita Matofska is a visionary change-maker and author of a book on sharing economy, the 'Generation Share: The Change-Makers Building the Sharing Economy'.
-In this episode, she reminds us of the power of humour, human connectivity and building a new economy for people and planet.
+Benita Matofska is a visionary change-maker and author of a book on sharing economy - 'Generation Share: The Change-Makers Building the Sharing Economy.'
+In this episode, Benita unpacks sharing economy and discusses with Erinch Sahan the role of Fair Trade Enterprises in the broader new economy.
+She also reminds us of the power of humour, human connectivity and building a new economy for people and planet.

 Social Enterprise + Fair Trade (WFTO)